Kelly Moore Dunn, Ed.D.

 Susan K. Peterson, Ed.D.

 Susan K. Peterson has degrees in Early Childhood Education; Counseling; and Higher Education, Leadership, and Adult Learning.
 She holds a NH Early Childhood Master Professional from the NH Dept of Health and Human Services.
 She has taught early childhood education classes in higher education for the past 20 years and is certified by the NH chapter of the American Society for Training and Development (ASTD) as a professional trainer.
-She continues to maintain adjunct status at Granite State College, NHTI, Concord Community College, where she teaches education courses and provides supervision and mentoring to pre-service and new teachers.
-Dr. Peterson is certified by the Center for Teacher Effectiveness and authorized to conduct “Time to Teach” seminars in Classroom Management.
-She is a board member of St. Benedict Academy in Manchester; the NH Association of Infant Mental Health; and a former board member of the Early Education and Intervention Network, Inc. (eein).
+She is an adjunct faculty member at Granite State College and NHTI, where she teaches education courses and provides supervision and mentoring to pre-service and new teachers.
+Dr. Peterson is certified by the Center for Teacher Effectiveness and authorized to conduct "Time to Teach" seminars in Classroom Management.
 Dr. Peterson is the Director of Riverstone Educational Consultants providing professional development and support in training, coaching, mentoring, and program evaluation to schools and educational organizations.

-Deborah has been an educator for 35 years, with experience as a high school English teacher, department head, assistant principal, principal, instructional supervisor and assistant superintendent for curriculum.
-She is currently the middle school principal in Merrimack.
-She was named NH Teacher of the Year in 1996.
-She has a B.A. in English Education from Merrimack College, a M.A. in English from Duquesne University, and a CAGS from Rivier College.
-She is currently enrolled in a doctoral program at Rivier College.
+Debbie has been an educator for 35 years, with experience as a high school English teacher, department head, assistant principal, principal, instructional supervisor and assistant superintendent for curriculum.
+She is an adjunct faculty member at NHTI, and has taught at Rivier College, and UMass Lowell and has chaired the NH Council for Teacher Education.
+She enjoys working with new educators to help prepare them to face the realities of today's classrooms and developed a formal mentoring program for the Merrimack School District.
+She was honored to serve as the NH Teacher of the Year in 1996.
+Debbie has a B.A. in English Education from Merrimack College, a M.A. in English from Duquesne University, and a CAGS from Rivier College.

 Teacher Education Conversion Programs (TECP)